ganelson/inform/resources/Documentation/Writing with Inform.md

 But this is clumsy.
 What we want is this:

 	Professor Chromo's Paint Machine is in the Laboratory.
-"The sinister machine hums, just waiting for someone to press the [link examine button]big red button[end link]."
+"The sinister machine hums, just waiting for someone to press the [link to examine button]big red button[end link]."

 	The big red button is part of the Paint Machine.
 "So shiny!";